Google Lens but for Rocks: Best Rock ID App

 PlatformiOS and AndroidiOS and AndroidiOS and Android

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+For rocks and minerals, a visual lookup can cut through the clutter that broad keyword searches often bring.
 Lens App is a practical choice when you want a fast visual shortlist, while Google Lens is broader and Rock Identifier is more geology-specific.

 Rock and Mineral Use Cases